What is this insect and where does it come from?

 The map shows UK sightings and nests during 2024/25.
 It is a snapshot, with the highest density in south east England, but also shows how far YLAH can travel through hitch hiking.

-Is it spreading?
+5. Is it spreading?

 Natural spread of YLAH is about 50 miles per year, however YLAH is good at hitching lifts in vehicles that have travelled from France or in produce from the continent.
-With good public awareness and understanding of the specific threat to our apiaries, we can do a lot to help save pollinators and specifically our bees.
+With good public awareness and understanding of the specific threat to our apiaries, we can do a lot to help save pollinators and specifically our honey bees.

-What does a YLAH nest look like?
+6. What does a YLAH nest look like?

 In its early stages the nest can look like a wasp nest.
 It is made from wood pulp in the same way wasps build their nests, but they become much larger and are a creamy beige colour as opposed to grey wasp nests.
 They are often Pear shaped.
-They are not always high up in trees, but also can be built in bushes.
+They are not always high up in trees, but can be built in bushes.
 This is a particular hazard for dog walkers looking for a lost ball, or children playing and looking for the ball that has been kicked.

 The nest will start small but can get very large.

-Has YLAH been sighted in Wales?
+7. Has YLAH been sighted in Wales?

 With increased vessel traffic between ports in Eire and France post Brexit, it is perhaps no surprise that YLAH would arrive in Ireland.
 This means the threat for North Wales is from both East & West.
-With inter-continental freight still travelling on UK roads, the A55 could be a conduit for further spread across North Wales..
+With inter-continental freight travelling on UK roads, the A55 could be a conduit for further spread across North Wales.

-When are we likely to see YLAH in north Wales?
+8. When are we likely to see YLAH in north Wales?

-The YLAH colony annual lifecycle
+9. The YLAH colony annual lifecycle

 Spring – mated and overwintered queens emerge and build nests.
 Their diet will be sweet & sugar rich such as tree sap or nectar.